lowweihong/team14-CryptoMood/index.md

 The approach involves two primary components: data preprocessing and machine learning techniques.
 Data preprocessing is crucial for ensuring that the dataset is clean and representative of the cryptocurrency domain, while the machine learning techniques are designed to effectively classify sentiments in social media posts.

 ### Data Preprocessing
-1) **Cleaning:** Remove unnecessary elements such as crypto wallet addresses, URLs, and fix encoding errors.
+1) **Cleaning (Completed):**  Remove unnecessary elements such as crypto wallet addresses, URLs, and fix encoding errors.
 Filter noisy data to improve the quality of the dataset, similar to the preprocessing steps taken in cryptocurrency sentiment analysis research.
 Additionally, exclude short texts (less than 4 words) and remove quote tweets (which combine original and quoted text) to avoid confusion in sentiment scoring, as the model may struggle to determine whether to provide sentiment score to the original, quoted, or combined text.

+2) **Text Embedding (Completed):** Transform text into numerical representations using BERT embeddings.
+These embeddings capture contextual information and are effective for sentiment analysis tasks.

-2) **Augmentation:** Utilize large language models (LLMs) to generate synthetic data and rephrase tweets while preserving sentiment.
+3) **Augmentation:** Utilize large language models (LLMs) to generate synthetic data and rephrase tweets while preserving sentiment.
 This technique can help increase the size and diversity of the dataset, which is crucial for improving model performance.

-3) **Handling Imbalance:** Apply techniques such as upsampling or downsampling to balance the sentiment categories, ensuring that the model is not biased towards any particular class.
+4) **Handling Imbalance:** Apply techniques such as upsampling or downsampling to balance the sentiment categories, ensuring that the model is not biased towards any particular class.

-4) **Text Embedding:** Transform text into numerical representations using BERT embeddings.
-These embeddings capture contextual information and are effective for sentiment analysis tasks.

 ### Data Split
 For the train-validation-test split we used a randomly split according to a fix random seed on the dataset (88647 data points) as follows:

-80% - training set (36453 data points)
+- 80% - training set (36453 data points)
-10% - validation set (4556 data points)
+- 10% - validation set (4556 data points)
-10% - test set (4558 data points)
+- 10% - test set (4558 data points)

 All of the splits have the similar distribution across each different classes.